 In May, she had a lemonade stand for National Lemonade Day at a local Farmer's Market.
 And, she hosted a MASSIVE yard sale that netted over $1,000 on its own.

-In June, she had a give-back event with Kona Ice (for those who supported, Kona has not paid so we do not know how it did just yet ).
+In June, she had a give-back event with Kona Ice.
 And, she also had a lemonade stand at The Washburn Hootenanny.

 In July, she hosted a lemonade stand at Pea Ridge Family Fun Day.